Q: I want my pet to stay at Paw & Order but we've never stayed there before. What do I need to do?

 Q: I want my dog to start daycamp at Paw & Order, what do I do?

 A: The first thing to do is contact us to discuss our availability for entry into the program.
-From then, we will ask you to complete the Camper Registration form and send along their vaccination records for rabies and kennel cough.
+We will ask you to complete a profile in our booking system and send their vaccination records for rabies and kennel cough.
 From there, we will set up an assessment date & time.
 In some cases, we can schedule their first day and conduct the assessment at that time.
 If all goes well with the assessment, your dog can fully participate in the program for the remainder of the day and onward.
 If there is anything about the assessment that leads us to believe that our daycamp environment isn't well suited for your pup, we will keep them with us for the day in a modified program with lots of activity with our staff and advise you of such at the end of the day.
 It's important that the dog doesn't simply tolerate the experience but they thrive in the daycamp environment.
 In other cases, we set up a separate assessment date/time outside of our regular daycamp hours.

 Q: I need my dog's nails done but I don't come to Paw & Order for anything else... can I do that?